NCAR/fire-indices/README.md

 ## Overview
 Fire indices can show the current fire danger, the severity of drought in an area, and likelihood of spread.
 All the indices in this repository have been written in the NCAR Command Language (NCL).
 They use a variety of inputs.
 All of them use precipitation, many use temperature, while others also use solar radiation, wind speeds, and humidity.
 In combination, a variety of fire indices may be able to be used to pinpoint areas of extreme fire danger and severity, with focus on synchronous large wildfires across the contiguous United States.

-Please note that all units mentioned are the ones that the files are currently set up to use, but will most likely be modified to be more consistent.
-All temperature inputs can be input as Kelvin, Celsius, or Fahrenheit.
-All precipitation inputs can be input as mm/day or kg m-2 s-1.
-Relative humidity inputs can be on a 0-1 scale (units = "1") or 0-100 scale (units = %)
+Unit handling is available for any temperature, relative humidity, precipitation, and wind variables.
+Solar radiation variables must be in W/m2 and specific humidity must be in kg/kg.

 All main files (except SPI3) have built-in checks that ensure that the length of the time attribute in every file is the same, and that their start and end dates match within 24 hours.

+## Running fire indexes
+The fire index functions can be run from the command line by using the <fire_index>\_main.ncl files.
+They include examples of how to run them, as well as some explaination regarding inputs.
+For some variables, such as the grid variable used in FM100, FM1000, ERC, and BI there is further explanation within the calc_<fire_index>.ncl files.

 ## SPI3
 SPI3 is the 3 month standard precipitation index.
 The only input into SPI3 is monthly precipitation in any units.